Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

-The functional block diagram of the MOSS sensor is provided in Fig.~\ref{fig:moss_block_diagram}, illustrating a bottom half-unit, a LEC, and a REC.
-Each of the 20 half-units (10~top, 10~bottom) can also function autonomously via separate wire bond pads situated along the chip’s long edge, enabling individual operation and characterisation.
+The functional block diagram of the MOSS sensor is provided in more detail in Fig.~\ref{fig:moss_block_diagram}, illustrating a bottom half-unit of a RSU, a LEC, and a REC.
+Each of the 20 half-units (10~top, 10~bottom) can also function autonomously via separate wire bond pads situated along the sensor’s long edge, enabling individual operation and characterisation.
 This modular design of the first stitched prototype enables the distinction between potential faults at the individual half-unit level and those originating from the stitching process.
 Individual half-units can be independently powered, isolated, and tested even if others malfunction.
 Signal and power routing between RSUs and the end-caps is achieved by metal-wiring crossing the RSU boundaries, which is produced by stitching.
 The communication lines, referred to as the stitched communication backbone, are routed over the periphery outside the regions and close to the wire bond pads, as illustrated in Fig.~\ref{fig:moss_block_diagram}.
-The powering lines are routed as a grid across the entire chip area and above the pixel arrays.
+The powering lines are routed as a grid across the entire sensor area and above the pixel arrays.